Topic

 • If experience shows that verification of documents is needed in connection with the processing of residence permit applications.

 The applicant must provide the information that is necessary to substantiate that he/she is included in the group of persons who can be granted a D-visa.
 He/she must document that the information is correct.
-There must be no doubt that the conditions for applying for a permit after entry (see section 2 above) are met.
+There must be no doubt that the conditions for applying for a permit after entry are met, see chapter 4.4 of UDI 2013-007 Applying for a residence permit from Norway.

 It is also a condition that the conditions for issuing a visa are met and that, in the foreign service mission's view, processing the application will not require more resources than is normal for visa applications, for example because verification of documents is necessary.
 In cases of doubt, the foreign service mission shall tell the applicant to apply for a residence permit in the normal manner.

-7. Information to the applicant when an entry visa has been granted
+See chapter 14 of UDI 2020‑011 for information that must be provided to the applicant when an entry visa has been granted.